 - Supporting and creative public outreach material.

-Work within these four categories is described in further detail in Appendix: Public Involvement.
+Work within these four categories is described in further detail in Appendix: Public Involvement (PDF).

 Three formal public workshops were held during the course of this LRTP update.
 Each workshop was intended to provide information to the public about the LRTP progress and elicit input from stakeholders about critical needs, issues, recommendations, and strategies.
 A number of visual materials were developed to support the workshops, including relevant maps, posters, presentations materials, handouts, and surveys.